mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 1st Listen:

 ## 2/12 Bitches Brew - Miles Davis
-* 1st Listen: Pretty/ very good
+* 1st Listen: Pretty good

 But honestly, how do you rate such an album.
 It's clear that this album is great, but I have no idea why.
 Lets bank on future listens.